AcutronicRobotics/gym-gazebo2/INSTALL.md

 source ~/.bashrc
 ```

 **Note**: This setup file contains paths to ROS and Gazebo used by default by this toolkit.
-If you installed ROS from sources (e.g: Ubuntu16 installation), you must modify the first line of the provisioning script:
+If you installed ROS from sources, you must modify the first line of the provisioning script:

 ```diff
 -  source /opt/ros/crystal/setup.bash